-In 2021, HCFA played a critical role in the Vaccine Equity Initiative (VEI), a campaign designed to increase COVID-19 vaccination rates while dispelling misinformation across Massachusetts.
+HCFA plays a critical role in vaccine equity work through the Vaccine Equity Initiative (VEI), a project designed to increase COVID-19 vaccination rates while dispelling misinformation across Massachusetts.

-The VEI was a multifaceted project coordinated by the Massachusetts Department of Public Health.
-This campaign supported 20 of the municipalities hit hardest by the COVID-19 pandemic.
-HCFA worked in partnership with Archipelago Strategies Group to implement a multilingual and multicultural educational campaign tailored to the needs of each community and municipality.
+HCFA’s VEI work is conducted as a multifaceted project coordinated by the Massachusetts Department of Public Health.
+This campaign supports municipalities hit hardest by the COVID-19 pandemic.
+HCFA works in partnership with groups such as Archipelago Strategies Group and Health Resources in Action to implement a multilingual and multicultural educational campaign tailored to the needs of each community and municipality.

 HCFA’s Outreach Approach

-HCFA implemented a dual-pronged approach to tackling COVID-19 through the VEI.
-On one hand, HCFA implemented a major door-to-door canvass operation.
-On the other hand, HCFA identified and collaborated with 25 local, culturally and linguistically diverse community- and faith-based organizations (CBOs & FBOs).
-Both strategies resulted in success during HCFA’s latest consumer-facing outreach initiative.
+HCFA implements a dual-pronged approach to tackling COVID-19 through the VEI.
+On one hand, HCFA implements a major door-to-door canvass operation.
+On the other hand, HCFA identifies and collaborates with dozens of local, culturally and linguistically diverse community- and faith-based organizations (CBOs & FBOs).
+Both strategies result in success during this type of consumer-facing outreach initiative.

 CBO & FBO Partnerships

-One major component of the VEI was HCFA’s partnerships with 25 local, culturally and linguistically diverse community- and faith-based organizations.
-HCFA partnered with these groups to host dozens of town halls, vaccination clinics and educational events all geared toward helping community residents get the Covid-19 vaccine.
+One major component of the VEI has been HCFA’s partnerships with dozens of local, culturally and linguistically diverse community- and faith-based organizations.
+HCFA partners with these groups to host dozens of town halls, vaccination clinics and educational events all geared toward helping community residents get the Covid-19 vaccine and booster.

-The other major component of the campaign was HCFA’s engagement in a door-to-door canvass operation where HCFA worked with over 60 canvassers recruited from the communities in which the campaign was operating.
+The other major component of the campaign has been HCFA’s engagement in a door-to-door canvass operation where HCFA worked with over 60 canvassers recruited from the communities in which the campaign was operating.
 Canvassers provided HelpLine information to individuals at the door who did not have health insurance coverage, as well as to those seeking information about in-home vaccination or local vaccination clinics.
-HCFA’s door-to-door effort reached over 500,000 doors and canvassers had over 130,000 conversations.
+In 2021’s iteration of the VEI, HCFA’s door-to-door effort reached over 500,000 doors and canvassers had over 130,000 conversations.

 Who were HCFA’s Community Based- and Faith Based-Organization Partners?